Matamata-Animator/Matamata/readme.md

 ### Flags and Arguments

+Any flags/arguments can be used every time by creating a config file (`config.txt`will be loaded by default if it exists)

 This covers the most important flags and arguments.
 For the complete list, go to [Flags and Arguments](flags_and_arguments.md).

 | Shortcut | Command                 | Required | Default           | Type | Description                                                  |